 Articles by The Professional Trustee Team

-Matthew Gilligan is particular strong on these topics and there are many clients out there who thanks to his advice, did pretty well on the last lot of interest rates ups and downs.
+Matthew Gilligan is particularly strong on these topics and there are many clients out there who, thanks to his advice, did pretty well on the last lot of interest rates ups and downs.

-The one million dollar question on the table at present is does a Trust fix its interest rates on its existing loans right now or not?
+The million dollar question on the table at present is: does a trust fix its interest rates on its existing loans right now or not?

-A couple of months back the answer to this one million dollar question would have been fairly clear.
-Now however, it really is a game of snakes and lizards and everyone is wondering which way they should roll the dice.
-Below are some tips that might just help you decide what to do with Trust loans.
+A couple of months back the answer to this million dollar question would have been fairly clear.
+Now, however, it really is a game of snakes and lizards and everyone is wondering which way they should roll the dice.
+Below are some tips that might just help you decide what to do with trust loans.

 The Reserve Bank and the OCR